User Guide

 • Finished slab restoration.

-• Unit rates considered in the tool as of February 21, 2023, are as noted below.
+• Unit rates considered in the tool as of June 19, 2024, are as noted below.
 The unit rates are subject to change based on market conditions and must be confirmed at time of tender by obtaining multiple bids on a completed design by the project’s licensed structural engineer.

 • By providing these unit rates, the tool allows the user to make judgements on the conceptual costing data provided in this tool in discussion with their own trusted quantity surveyors, contractors, and other experts.